 Pershing Middle School maintains a no bullying policy.
 This includes but is not limited to slurs, jokes, threats, displays of bigotry, and offensive verbal, graphic, electronic, or physical conduct directed towards another person for any reason.
-Students and school personnel should report bullying to their grade level counselor or assistant principal.
+Students and school personnel should report bullying to the student's counselor.
 Pershing may respond to bullying in the following ways:

-- Have students fill out an incident report detailing their experiences - Conference with individual students and a stay away agreement signed by all parties - Disciplinary action such as detention or suspension may result based on the severity of the bullying behavior.
+- Have students fill out an incident report detailing their experiences. - Conference with individual students and issue a Stay Away Agreement signed by all parties. - Disciplinary action, such as detention or suspension, may result based on the severity of the bullying behavior.